etherfi-protocol/etherfi-avs-operator-CLI/README.md

 - `operatorId`: AVS operator ID assigned by ether.fi team.
 - `operatorAddress`: Eigenlayer operator address, which is managed by ether.fi team.

-## Step 2: Follow the instructions for the specific AVS you are registering for
+### Step 2: Follow the instructions for the specific AVS you are registering for

 # Witness Chain

 ## Operators
+In order to run the witnesschain node software you will need to register a watchtower on both mainnet and their L2

+### registering operator + watchtower on L1

-### Step 1: Generate a new ECDSA keypair that will be associated with a witness chain "Watchtower"
+1. Generate a new ECDSA keypair that will be associated with a witness chain "Watchtower"

-### Step 2: Prepare + Sign inputs required for registering
+2. Sign required inputs for registering watchtower

         // Expose the private key generated above as an environment variable export WATCHTOWER_PRIVATE_KEY={MY_PRIVATE_KEY}

+        // Sign
         ./avs-cli witness-chain prepare-registration --rpc-url $RPC_URL --operator-id {operator_id} --watchtower-address {address_of_generated_watchtower_key}

-### Step 3: Send the json output of the above command to the ether.fi team at restaking@ether.fi
+3. Send the json output of the above command to `restaking@ether.fi`

-### Step 4:
+4. Wait for confirmation from ether.fi team that L1 registration is complete
+5. Proceed to L2 watchtower registration below

+### registering watchtower on L2

+1. Follow the steps at https://docs.witnesschain.com/rollup-watchtower-network-live/for-the-node-operators/watchtower-setup/mainnet-setup#step-3.3-registering-the-watchtowers-on-witnesschain-mainnet-l2

+Supply a separate ECDSA key you control for the value of `operator_private_key`

+2. Notify the ether.fi team that you have completed registration and begin to run witnesschain node software

 ## Ether.fi Admin

-### Step 1: Request WitnessChain team to whitelist target Operator contract
+1. Request WitnessChain team to whitelist target Operator contract

-### Step 2: Recieve prepared registration json file from target node operator
+2. Recieve prepared registration json file from target node operator
+3. Register the operator contract with witness chain

+           ./avs-cli witness-chain register --registration-input witness-input.json --rpc-url $RPC_URL

+4. Register the watchtower on L1

+           ./avs-cli witness-chain register-watchtower --registration-input witness-input.json --rpc-url $RPC_URL